PsyTeachR/mcs-conv/docs/06-wrangling-3.md

 <br>

 <div class="try">
-<p><code>csv</code> stands for ‘comma separated variable’, and is a very basic way of transferring data.
+<p><code>csv</code> stands for 'comma separated variable', and is a very basic way of transferring data.
 It really just stores numbers and text and nothing else.
 The great thing about being this basic is that it can be read by many different machines and does not need expensive licenses to open it.</p>
 </div>